AntidoteDB/AntidoteDB-documentation/benchmarking/setup.md

 The compiled basho_bench script is found at the path inside the Benchmark directory:
 - _build/default/bin/basho_bench

+## Setup Antidote

+Before you can run a benchmark you have to set up an Antidote cluster, or have access to an existing Antidote cluster.
+More information on how to deploy Antidote can be found at [AntidoteDB-documentation/deployment](https://github.com/AntidoteDB/AntidoteDB-documentation/tree/master/deployment).

 ## Usage

 You may use the